colour.continuous.MultiSignals#

 int

-Return the corresponding range variable \(y\) for independent domain variable \(x\).
+Return the corresponding range variable \(y\) for the specified independent domain variable \(x\).

 Parameters: